 Commit to keeping this date no matter what.
 You will bust your butt to be ready for it, especially if all your friends know.

 I cannot stress how much of a game changer this has been for me.
 When I’m stretching myself, I need to know there are people who will love me and support me no matter what.
 They are my cheerleaders and help me to see my own brilliance.
 Gather your support systems like you are gathering a small army.
 Ask them for help, and reciprocate and give them help when they ask for it.
 DO NOT try to get the non-supporters on board.
 There are people who will never support you, no matter how hard you try.
 Or people who are really good at finding fault in any idea.
 These are not the people to work with now.
-You are nursing a young and tender sapling (your new identity as a DJ).
+You are nursing a young and tender sapling (your new identity as an event producer).
 It is precious, and you must take care to only share it with those who can nurture it and help it grow.

 Growing pains are not mistakes.
 Growing pains are not wrong.
 Growing pains are right!
 They mean you’re learning something new and stretching yourself.
 Growing pains are something to celebrate, even though it may not feel like it in the moment.